 A trick that works for a lot of flowering plants is to taper off their water supply as they start to bloom.
 The blooms will grow a little faster and bigger.
 I prefer to hold off watering until just when the leaves begin to stiffen or droop.
 Then, I water the plant relatively deeply before holding off again.
 Be careful not to allow the leaves to dry, though.
 Finally, be careful that the flowers have enough water, because once they wilt, there’s no coming back.

 I did it.
 Five articles.
 Ten thousand, three hundred and ninety-nine words, if you count this phrase.
 I’ll probably write another two hundred and sixty-four of them or so before I’m through.

 I’ve now dispensed more tips and tricks than I ever would have guessed I’d know.
 I hope you can put some of them to use, because you’d have to go out of your way to follow all my advice in these past blog posts.
 Take what you need; ignore what you don’t.
 If you know anyone who might benefit from it, I encourage you to share these posts with them.

 To go over it all again: I’ve covered topics like gift-wrapping, high-tech decorations, fire safety, lights and stockings, and now plants.
 You can mix and match the tips from each post that you find the most helpful.

 Finally, I’m going to repeat myself for probably the fifth time.

-Your best bet is to make an overall plan, choose the small parts that you want to put together to achieve your plan, spruce up each one of the smaller parts, and put together your whole holiday decoration set-up with the plan in mind.
+Your best bet is to make an overall plan.
+First, choose the small parts that you want to put together to achieve your plan.
+Then, spruce up each one of the smaller parts and put your whole holiday decoration set-up together with the plan in mind.